Urpekari/RobIoT-WEB/README.md

 ```
 The default credentials are **NO-GOOD FOR A LARGE DEPLOYMENT**

+## Required per-deployment changes:
+*(This should be enhanced and automated in a future release)*

+- Adjust the IP addresses/URLs of any scripts to match your exact deployment in the following files:
+  - mapUpdate.js

 ## Launching via cli:
 *Remember to use the correct virtual environment!*

 **Debug:**
 python -m flask --debug run